 Pro Tip: Older equipment may function just as well as when it was new.
 But updating to new gives you the advanced capabilities that have been developed over time.

-Long Term Outlook PE’s negotiating skills and economy of scale will continue to benefit ACCESS, providing the best possible deals with contracts and agreements.
+Long Term Outlook: PE GI Solutions negotiating skills and economy of scale will continue to benefit ACCESS, providing the best possible deals with contracts and agreements.
 Updating the equipment is also an ongoing process.

-In addition, the PE-ACCESS partnership will include these ongoing benefits:
+In addition, the PE GI SOLUTIONS / ACCESS partnership will include these ongoing benefits:

 - A knowledgeable human resources department.
 ACCESS operated without one before the acquisition.
 Now they can turn to HR at PE for help with payroll, benefits, retirement planning, employee relations and more.